clohr/chart-experiments/outline.md

 ### Stream Graphs
 * Alternative to area charts
 * Good for identifying trends and patterns over time
+* Silhouette: value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation)
 * How could this be applied to Blackfynn:
   * Graph specific subsets of timeseries data